90 TIPS FOR PICKY EATERS

 balance activities: walk with item on your head, play twister, walk on curb

 playground activities: swinging, slides, hanging upside down on monkey bars

-• allow kids to graze off your plate. children are more prone to try new foods if they see their parents eating it first and hearing them say how good it is. have you ever hear the phrase, you always want what you can't have? sometimes kids want is on their parents plate simply because it wasn't offered to them.
+• Allow kids to graze off your plate.
+Children are more prone to try new foods if they see their parents eating it first and hearing them say how good it is.
+Have you ever heard the phrase, "You always want what you can't have?"
+Sometimes kids want is on their parents plate simply because it wasn't offered to them.

 • Make fun food when you can by cutting foods into various shapes using cookie cutters.

 • Involve kids in meal planning.
 Let them help choose what is on the menu and put it somewhere the kids can know what is for dinner.
 It helps prepare the kids and cuts down on complaining about what's for dinner.

 • Don't force kids to eat food they do not like.
 However, have them try it as their taste preferences can change frequently.